sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Internal Collector:

-: Internal Collector: a collector that runs on a target endpoint to acquire information from that target endpoint.
+: A collector that runs on a target endpoint to acquire information from that target endpoint.

 Management Plane: